 How many hours would they work a week?

-Most of our trainees work 3 days a week for 6 hours per day – however this is open to negotiation.
+Most of our trainees work 2 to 3 days a week for 6 hours per day – however this is open to negotiation.
 They are able to work unsociable hours if necessary within their chosen placement.

 What else would they be doing during the week?